RFA Tideforce: Operational history

 Tideforce entered service with the Royal Fleet Auxiliary on 30 July 2019, the last of her class to do so following sister ships Tidespring, Tiderace and Tidesurge.
 In September, the ship joined the UK Carrier Strike Group on its three-month Westlant 19 deployment to the United States.

 In August 2020, Tideforce rendezvoused with Standing NATO Maritime Group 1 to provide replenishment.
 In March, whilst conducting aviation training off the Devon and Dorset coast, Tideforce responded to an emergency call from a Dutch-flagged ship and provided assistance to an injured sailor.
 During the same month, the ship joined eight UK naval ships in responding to seven Russian vessels near British waters.
 In June, the ship carried out the first night time replenishment at sea with a Queen Elizabeth-class aircraft carrier.

 In October 2022, Tideforce, with Wildcat helicopter embarked, was deployed to the Turks and Caicos islands to provide surveillance support to the Royal Turks and Caicos Islands Police Force which was confronted with rising gang violence in the territory.

+In July 2023, Tideforce conducted replenishment-at-sea exercises with MV Raleigh Fisher, a merchant navy vessel on contract to the MoD.
+The purpose of the exercise was to trial replenishment-at-sea capabilities with merchant navy ships.
+In September 2023, Tideforce was tasked to escort HMS Queen Elizabeth during her "Operation FIREDRAKE" deployment in northern European waters.

+In October 2024, it was reported that she was docked, though available to deploy in an emergency, primarily due to the shortage of sailors in the RFA.

+In November 2024, she supported HMS Iron Duke in monitoring two groups of Russian vessels passing through the English Channel.
+The Russian ships included the newly commissioned Admiral Gorshkov-class frigate Admiral Golovko and Russian seabed spy ship Yantar.
+Yantar has likely been primarily engaged in information gathering, charting the location and vulnerabilities of cables and other undersea energy infrastructure should they wish to interfere with them in the future.